FF Futurist Review [2026]: Verdict & What Buyers Should Know

 The FF Futurist is a full-size professional humanoid robot built on proven AgiBot A2 hardware.
 At $39,990, it offers impressive specs: 500 Nm torque, dexterous hands with tactile sensing, hot-swap batteries, and comprehensive sensors.
 The "FF Embodied Intelligence" software and U.S.-based support could provide value over direct China imports.

-However, transparency requires acknowledging the full picture:- This is white-labeled Chinese hardware with spec discrepancies from the known A2
+- This is white-labeled Chinese hardware with spec discrepancies from the known A2

 - The price advantage over direct AgiBot purchase is dramatic — investigate what's included